practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 By the way: 3836160 = 191808 * 20

-So, 3.222 seconds of real execution time with a standard deviation of 0.039 seconds are the numbers I have been looking for.
+So, 3.222 seconds of mean, real execution time with a standard deviation of 0.039 seconds are the numbers I have been looking for.

 <br/>